 Banning, CA 92220

 Inmates at the Larry D. Smith Correctional Facility are permitted to have two (2) visits per week, each lasting up to 40 minutes in length.
 Visitors are not required to schedule an appointment ahead of time but are encouraged to arrive at the Jail at least an hour before they wish to visit.
-Visits are limited to two (2) persons (including a child) at any given time.
+Due to Covid-19 protocols, only 1 visitor is allowed per inmate due to physical distancing requirements.
+Visitors must also receive a temperature screening prior to entering the facility.

 Visiting hours at the Banning Jail are typically held between 9:00am and 8:40pm, but the days and exact times vary, depending on the unit in which the inmate is housed.
 This means that prior to planning a visit, you should either call the Jail directly at (951) 922-7300 or review the visiting hours on the Jail’s website.